SyncfusionExamples/How-to-create-pie-chart-in-WPF/README.md

 # How-to-create-Pie-Chart-in-WPF
-This example demonstrates how to implement pie chart in WPF with header, legend, axis and series in C#.
+This example demonstrates how to implement pie chart in WPF with header, legend and series.

 Also, please refer KB links for more details,